rattleCAD 4.0 - Design Principle - Geometry

 As a next step you have to define a Base Geometry that defines the main axis and centerlines and at least the driving behaviour of your bike.

 The frame of your bike, especially the configuration of all of the tubes will happen in the next Tab: Bike Frame & Tubes.
-Please consider: the position, angle and length of the TopTube and DownTube is not part of Bike Geometry.

 Position in the rattleCAD Design Process